SAVINGS VS. CHECKING ACCOUNTS

 BALANCING BETWEEN YOUR SAVINGS AND CHECKING ACCOUNTS

 Your first bank experience probably involved your parents taking you to put money in a new checking account.
-It wasn’t exactly action-packed fun, but you still walked out with something you could call your own.
+Although it wasn’t exactly action-packed fun, but you still walked out with something you could call your own.

-However, if that’s the only account you still have open, it might be time to consider opening a savings account.
-Let’s take some time to explore how these two accounts are different and how you can utilize them to your benefit.
+However, if a checking account is the only account you have, it might be time to think about opening a savings account.
+Let’s explore how these two accounts are different and how you can utilize both to your benefit.

 CHECKING ACCOUNTS

-If you’ve ever used a debit card or written a check, then you’re familiar with how a checking account works.
+If you’ve ever used a debit card or written a check, then you should be familiar with how a checking account works.
 These accounts are designed to handle your day-to-day transactions, allowing for a greater number of withdrawals and debits.
-It provides an easy way to pay for the items and services you use regularly.
+Checking accounts provide an easy way to pay for the items and services you use frequently.

 If you’re receiving a regular paycheck, chances are it’s being directly deposited into this style of account from your employer.
 So, money in and money out—seems simple enough, right?
-On the surface, it may feel like there’s no need for an additional account.
-However, if you’re looking to generate growth in your personal savings, then you’re missing out on a key opportunity.
+You may feel like there’s no need for an additional account.
+However, if you’re looking to achieve growth in your personal savings, then you’re missing out on a key opportunity.

 SAVINGS ACCOUNTS